Ji-Xinyou/spark-sched/README.md

-# spark-submitter
+# spark-toolbox
-A planner for submitting spark job in kubernetes working in pvc
+A toolbox for minimal spark submission and scheduling
+## Scheduler
+## Submitter